 - Workplace skills shortage - possible threat to business optimism

-Percentage of businesses who identify a lack of skilled workers as a constraint has increased to just over one in three - highest quarterly level ever.
+Lack of skilled workers as a constraint has increased to the highest quarterly level ever.

 New figures from Grant Thornton’s International Business Report (IBR), a long-running global survey of 2,500 businesses in 36 economies, reveal that while business optimism is rising to new quarterly highs, a storm may be brewing in the shape of a skilled worker shortage.
 In addition to high business optimism, the survey finds increases in revenue and profitability expectations.
 However, growing fears over workforce skills could impact confidence.